Norwegian Army: Hans Majestets Kongens Garde (Garden)

 Hans Majestet Kongens Garde is a light infantry regiment based in Oslo at Huseby camp.
 The main task of Garden is to protect the King and the royal family in peace, crisis and war.

 After the terrorist attack in 2011, the unit also functions as a defence force in Norway’s capital Oslo and will assist the police when needed.

 Brigade Nord

 Brigade Nord is one of the Norwegian Army's combat brigades.
 The brigade is formed primarily around three all-arms battlegroups.

+Brigade South

+Brigade South is a light reserve brigade, which is being raised from 2025 and planned to be fully operational by 2036.

 Finnmark Brigade

 The Finnmark Brigade (Finnmarksbrigaden) is responsible for safeguarding Norway's northernmost territories and the land border with Russia.
 The brigade formally replaced the former Finnmark Land Command (Finnmark Landforsvar) when it was disbanded 20 August 2025.

 The Finnmark Brigade is planned as a fully fledged combat brigade with light infantry, artillery with air-defence elements, engineers, intelligence and support units.
 According to the government’s long-term defence plan, the brigade is to reach a high level of operational capability by 2032.